AzizAlHothi/Morality_Familiarity_Attention/README.md

 # Morality Through Familiar Eyes: How Moral Convictions and Repeated Exposure Influence Cognitive Function

 Welcome to the repository of this research project by Abdulaziz AlHothi.
+This repo will contain all necessary files to run and produce an APA-7 formatted document (pdf and docx) of my research project.
+Please reach out to me if you run into any problems through my email: a.alhothi@gmail.com

 ## Project Abstract